-- 1. Practice all standard industrial safety standards. - 2.
-Park the tractor/semitrailer in a straight line on a level even surface (See Figure 3-5.)
-Set the tractor brakes and release the semitrailer brakes. - 3.
-Start operation of hydraulic power system.
-If the hydraulic engine package is installed, start and warm up the auxiliary hydraulic power engine following engine operating instructions in "Hydraulic Power Supply Engine Operation" on page 3-20. - 4.
-Move load as far forward as is practical on the trailer and secure with appropriate load tiedowns. - 5.
-Using the AXLE CONTROL lever (See "Axle Control Lever" on page 3-9), move undercarriage forward (out of pockets) five to eight feet, or just behind the center of gravity of the loaded semitrailer.
+- 1. Practice all standard industrial safety standards. - Park the tractor/semitrailer in a straight line on a level even surface (See Figure 3-7.)
+Set the tractor brakes and release the semitrailer brakes. - Start operation of hydraulic power system.
+If the hydraulic engine package is installed, start and warm up the auxiliary hydraulic power engine following engine operating instructions in "Hydraulic Power Supply Engine Operation (Option)" on page 3-20. - Make sure load is still in correct position to get proper weight distribution on kingpin and secured with appropriate load tiedowns. - 5.
+Using the AXLE CONTROL lever, move undercarriage forward (out of pockets) five to eight feet, or just behind the center of gravity of the loaded semitrailer (See "Axle Control Lever" on page 3-8.)
 This is to insure that the trailer does not rock back.
 Actual center of gravity will relocate to the rear as the trailer is tilted up.